ahaselsteiner/2019-paper-predicting-wave-heights/README.md

-# Repo for the paper `Predicting wave heights for marine design'
+# Repo for `Predicting wave heights for marine design'

 This is the repository for the paper 'Predicting wave heights for marine design by prioritizing extreme events in a global model' by A. F. Haselsteiner and K.-D. Thoben that is available at https://arxiv.org/pdf/1911.12835.pdf .